saad-cherkaoui-ikbal/Yelp-recommendation-system/README.md

 Based on a Yelp database containing multiple data sets, I'm attempting to build a recommendation system for both users and businesses

-<p align="justify">The database provided by Yelp contains a lot of useful information, whether it be with details about the businesses and their activities, as well information about the users and their involvement in terms of reviews and comments.
-The following link gives a detailed overview of the content of each table : https://www.yelp.com/dataset/documentation/main</p>
+The database provided by Yelp contains a lot of useful information, whether it be with details about the businesses and their activities, as well information about the users and their involvement in terms of reviews and comments.
+The following link gives a detailed overview of the content of each table : https://www.yelp.com/dataset/documentation/main

 ## The business table